k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 Each LU can be attached to multiple BEs.

-The ability to break a BE into several LUs enables a maximal flexibility and avoiding duplicate development.
-In addition, defining a hierarchical structure of parent-child LUs enable creating LUs based on the natural root entity of the related data sources instead of forcing a setting of one unified root entities on all the LUs, related to a given BE.
+The ability to break a BE into several LUs enables maximum flexibility and avoiding duplicate development.
+In addition, defining a hierarchical structure of parent-child LUs enables creating LUs based on the natural root entity of the related data sources instead of forcefully setting unified root entities on all LUs related to a given BE.

 **Example:**

-- Customer LU's root entity is Customer ID.
+- Customer LU's root entity = Customer ID.
-- Ordering LU's root entity is Order ID.
+- Ordering LU's root entity = Order ID.
 - Network Element LU's root entity is Element ID.
-- Device LU's root entity is Device ID.
+- Device LU's root entity = Device ID.
 - Ordering, Network, and Device LUs are attached to two BEs:
   - Customer
   - Ordering